arnemorken/anyvista/README.md

 # anyVista <img src="balanselogo_85x95.png" align="right">

-A Javascript library for grouping, displaying and optionally editing hierarchical data as items or lists of almost any combination of HTML elements, freely mixing lists and items of different types, interacting with lists and list items, using predefined or user defined types and more.
+A Javascript library for grouping, manipulating, displaying and editing general hierarchical data as items or lists of almost any combination of HTML elements, freely mixing lists and items of different types, interacting with lists and list items, using predefined or user defined types and more.

 anyVista can read complex hierarchical and clustered data structures and display them in beautiful tables.
-The data may be read from Ajax, inline code or indeed any data source, as long as it follows a certain flexible data format.
+The data may be read from server or client databases (both included), Ajax, inline code or indeed any data source, as long as it follows a certain flexible data format.

 The library is very versatile and can be used for displaying/editing data in web pages as well as in mobile apps, with or without a database back-end.
+Fully functional server (MySQL) and client (AlaSQL) databases are included for persistent dat astorage.

 Can also be used as a Wordpress plugin.

-Early versions of the library are already being used in both commercial and non-commercial projects - see screenshots below:
+Early versions of the library are being used in both commercial and non-commercial projects - see screenshots below:

 **Example 1: "Rulletour", a free online bicycle tournament:**